hexx/sound-collective/prompt.md

 Can the Play button and Start button be made identical?
 If not, please explain the reason.

 The behavior of each filter is unclear.
 Please make it more understandable.

+Is the screen design too centered on the right?
+If it is, please make the necessary corrections.

+Now the correspondence between the track controls (on the left) and the sequencer grid (on the right) has become difficult to see.
+Please make the necessary corrections.

+Make it more understandable by using icons and other visual elements throughout the document.

+The top and bottom appear stretched out, so make the track controls (on the left) shorter vertically and longer horizontally.

+make all cells have the same design as row-odd

+The top and bottom appear stretched out, so make the track controls (on the left) shorter vertically and longer horizontally.

+the track controls (on the left) are too narrow and difficult to use - please reposition them lower down for easier access.Place an icon or something where the track controls (on the left) were previously located to make it more intuitive.